BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 13/09/2020
 ---
 It was a well spent Saturday 👍.
 I read a lot, I was with my friend on bicycles and in the evening our cousins came to my brother and sister-in-law so we could have a good time 😍.
 It is Sunday today and as usual on Sunday I have no plans, although I would like to cycle because last night I ate a lot of junk food 😋.

+14/09/2020
+---
+Beautiful Sunday - sunny and joyful 😍.
+In the morning I was at the service, then I went out on a bike and spent the evening with the youth from the neighboring church - we played volleyball and talked till very late.
+It will be warm and sunny again for the next three days 😍😎!
+I want to use it as soon as possible 🤗.
+So the plan for today is to go out on a bike 🚴🚴.

+15/09/2020
+---
+I was able to execute yesterday's plan in 100%.
+I was on a bike and spent the evening with friends 🤗🤗.
+At first we played volleyball and then we went to a friend's house and there we talked and had a nice time 👍.
+Today is also expected to be nice weather so I want to use this day as much as possible 🙃.

+16/09/2020
+---
+I think that again yesterday was a good day - I was on a bike and did over 40 km 🚴.
+Besides, I was preparing documents for my thesis because soon I will have to defend myself - thank God for giving me the strength to write it 🙏.
+Since today is the last beautiful and sunny day, I would also like to go out on a bike 😎.
+Additionally, I have to bind my thesis and print out all required documents.
+It would also be nice to start writing an article on the blog 🙂.

+17/09/2020
+---
+Yesterday I managed to do almost everything except the article on the blog 🤫...
+And the cover of my thesis didn't quite work out either (I framed it but it has to be fixed) and today I will have to go again and do it.
+Today I am additionally going to Bialystok to pass all the documents concerning my thesis.
+And I have no plans for today - I have a fast day and I want it to be a day dedicated to God 🙏.

+18/09/2020
+---
+Yesterday I managed to deal with all the documents in Bialystok and, thank God, I spent all day in the fast 🙂.Yesterday I also had online training at work, so I could afford a lighter day.
+Today I have to go back to work and write an article on my blog - this is my plan for today 👍.

+19/09/2020
+---
+The plan has been executed in 100% 🤗!
+I managed to write an article on my blog and even found time to ride a bike - this year I did almost 2000 kilometers 😲, and that's not the end of the year 💪💪.
+The plan for today is to finish reading the article about transactions in Java and in the evening to go to a youth meeting, which will be held in the village 🙂.

+20/09/2020
+---
+As for yesterday, I had no exorbitant plans and of course I managed to make them 😛.
+But apart from that, I did some other - in my opinion - important things: I cleaned the room, ran 10 km with my friend and helped my mother to make apple jam (I peeled apples).
+In the evening we had a nice time with the youth and that's how Saturday passed 🙂.
+Today is Sunday and my plans are to be at both services (in the evening I serve).